Emergence of generic first-passage time distributions for large Markovian networks: Introduction

 Interestingly, the two limiting distributions identified for kinetic proofreading networks also figure prominently in information theory and stochastic thermodynamics, because they correspond to the two extreme regimes of entropy for the first-passage time distribution: while the delta distribution is deterministic and contains no uncertainty, the exponential distribution can be shown to correspond to the case of maximal entropy \cite{jarzynski1997equilibrium,jarzynski2012equalities,seifert2012stochastic, seifert2025stochastic}.
 Thus both distributions make it difficult to infer the underlying microscopic dynamics, but they must emerge for very different reasons.

 Here we show how the two emerging limit distributions identified earlier for kinetic proofreading are in general related to the distribution of the eigenvalues of the generator matrix.
 We show that the key quantity is the sum of the inverse eigenvalues of the generator matrix.
-If infinitely many eigenvalues contribute comparably, a delta function emerges, while the exponential function results, when one value $\lambda_1^{-1}$ dominates (Fig.~\ref{fig:main_idea}(c)).
-However, these two cases are not simple mirrors of each other, because the delta distribution requires stricter conditions than the exponential distribution.
+If infinitely many eigenvalues contribute comparably, a delta function emerges, while the exponential limit results, when one value $\lambda_1^{-1}$ dominates (Fig.~\ref{fig:main_idea}(c)).
+This can be related to a vanishing or a constant mean residual lifetime of the process compared to the mean first-passage time, respectively.
+We also identify more accessible criteria to identify the two limits, which moreover reveals that they are asymmetric in nature.

 The deep connection between eigenspectra and properties of the FPT distribution - especially in the case where detailed balance holds for the steady state distribution, ensuring that the spectrum is real - has proven fruitful in the context of extreme value and time-average statistics \cite{hartich2019extreme, lapolla2020spectral}.
 Here we analyze this connection using the interpretation of first-passage times of Markovian networks in terms of graph theory, which recently gained more interest in the context of first-passage time problems \cite{NamPhD,nam2022linear, nam2023linear,khodabandehlou2022trees,khodabandehlou2023nernst,khodabandehlou2024vanishing,voits2025generic,haque2024graph,nam2025algebraic}.
 In particular, we will use the fact that first-passage time moments can be obtained from a decomposition of the Markovian network into spanning trees and two-tree spanning forests (Fig.~\ref{fig:main_idea}(d)).
 We illustrate and validate our theoretical analysis by stochastic computer simulations using the Gillespie algorithm.